JDede1/loan_default_prediction/README.md

 * **MLflow 3.1.4** (single version across: tracking server, clients, and `requirements.serve.txt`)

   * Experiments, Model Registry (aliases), and REST serving
+  * Models are logged with **explicit serving dependencies** from `requirements.serve.txt`, preventing MLflow from inferring requirements at runtime and keeping serving reproducible.
 * *(Optional)* **Optuna** for HPO

   * If used, ensure `optuna` is added to `requirements.txt` (pinned); otherwise omit